 - Host IP number

-The purpose of the cookie is to enable the Live Help system to associate each Live Help session with the previous session so that each operator will be able to assist you without requiring that you repeat any information previously provided.
-You are not required to enable cookies to use Live Help.
+The purpose of the cookie is to enable the Support system to associate each session with the previous session so that each operator can assist you without requiring that you repeat any information previously provided.
+You are not required to enable cookies to use Support.
 The cookie will not track any of your browsing activity beyond this page.

-Transcripts of the Live Help sessions contain the following information:
+Transcripts of the Live Chat sessions contain the following information:

 - Session date